 Most potential buyers will be asking if the navigation features are any good and it’s the same story as reported above for the Edge 820.
 The good news is that it’ll create a route for you on the fly and delivers turn-by-turn navigation with alerts as appropriate.
 The bad news is that it’s still limited by screen size — just too small for many users, who’ll soon tire of trying to zoom in and out by poking at elusive on-screen icons.

 One impressive feature that this model shares with the Edge 820 and above is WiFi uploads.
 This means your ride will appear on Garmin Connect and Strava mere moments after you enter within range of your home WiFi network or sync the device via Bluetooth with a smartphone.

 Also worth mentioning is the battery save mode, which can extend battery life by up to 50 percent while still recording your ride.

 - Retail price: £299 / $349 / AU$TBC

 Garmin Edge 1000

 And the navigation is superb, with detailed mapping that can be switched between a top-down bird’s eye view and a 3D purple line to follow.
 You can select a routing mode so that it knows whether to guide you across bike paths (‘Tour Cycling’ mode), trails (‘Mountain Biking’) or tarmac (‘Road Cycling’).
-We also love the way it can auto-suggest three routes if you tell it how far you want to ride.

 But it’s the enormous range of possible data screens that make this unit stand out for data-hungry cyclists — you can configure up to 10 screens, which you swipe through like a smartphone.
 Metrics include variations on speed, altitude, power, heart rate, cadence, calories, gears (for Shimano Di2 and SRAM eTap), distance, time, temperature, sunset time, workout counters and more.